Budgeting 101 - Introduction

 Budgeting is hard work - it requires discipline and consistency; and regular revising, as wants/needs change all the time.
 And I think this is the key really; budgeting can change as your needs change, I didn't really get this at the beginning; and would get stuck and then give up, believing I had failed once again.
 But once I understood the secret of revision, and the changing needs of our world today - I started to really get a handle on it, and make things happen for us!

 But I am a quiet wee rebel underneath it all - and I start my advice off totally opposite to what everyone else says...

-But one day - two summers ago, I just spent the day on excel, following along a YouTube Tutorial, and set myself up with a working budget.
+But one day - three summers ago, I just spent the day on excel, following along a YouTube Tutorial, and set myself up with a working budget.
 I already had a pretty good idea of what our basic needs and requirements were, it was just a matter of allocating adequate amounts to each category and then tracking our spending against each area after that.
 I faithfully followed this system for nearly a year; but decided it wasn't enough, after working in accounts for so long, I wanted a system that allowed me to add transfers between accounts and have a little more sophistication!
-We now use YNAB You Need A Budget - it's great, but very americanised, and really not aimed at those of us outside of the great US of A!
+We then started using YNAB You Need A Budget - it's great but very Americanised, and really not aimed at those of us outside of the great US of A!

-But I think - between those early excel days, my years of working in accounts, and now nearly twelve months with YNAB; I have found a system that works for us... and gives us a way of tracking our spending.
-I don't know if I'll renew our YNAB subscription when it comes up, or whether I'll be brave and try my hand at setting up my own excel spreadsheet that fulfills ALL my needs in one place or not; we'll see how brave I am!
+But I think - between those early excel days, my years of working in accounts, and then twelve months with YNAB; I have found a system that works for us... and gives us a way of tracking our spending.
+I didn't renew our YNAB subscription, rather I was brave and tried my hand at setting up my own excel spreadsheet that fulfils ALL my needs in one place and I have never looked back!